Azure-Samples/azure-ml-federated-learning/docs/provisioning/external-silos.md

       ```bash
       az group create --name <connected-cluster-resource-group> --location <connected-cluster-resource-group-location>
       ```
-3. Connect an existing k8s cluster to Azure Arc by creating an Azure Arc-enabled Kubernetes resource named `<Azure-Arc-enabled-k8s-resource-name>`. **This step should be performed by the Silo Admin, since it requires access to the k8s cluster (via the kube config file).**
+3. Connect an existing k8s cluster to Azure Arc by creating an Azure Arc-enabled Kubernetes resource named `<Azure-Arc-enabled-k8s-resource-name>`. **This step should be performed by the Silo Admin, since it requires access to the k8s cluster (via the kube config file) It also requires Contributor role (at least) in the resource group created in the previous step.**
     - Enter the following command.
       ```bash
       az connectedk8s connect --name <Azure-Arc-enabled-k8s-resource-name> --resource-group <connected-cluster-resource-group>